Submissions are OPEN for Issue 9 from March 16 to May 16!

-We publish two issues a year in summer and winter.
-Submissions are accepted year-round, though we read most consistently during the summer and winter months leading up to a new issue.
-We strive to respond to submissions as soon as possible.
-Please feel free to shoot us an email if you haven’t heard from us six months after submitting.
+We publish two issues a year.
+Submissions are accepted within the open submission period.
+We strive to respond to submissions as soon as possible, but please feel free to email us (email@example.com) if you haven’t heard from us six months after submitting.

 Simultaneous submissions are encouraged, but only one submission at a time, please.
 Multiple submissions will be deleted unread.
 We send responses for both acceptances and rejections.
 Please wait three months after hearing from us before submitting again.

-While we prefer unpublished work, we will consider work that has been previously published as long as you give us a heads up.
-If you are submitting something that has been published elsewhere, please let us know when and where it was published in your cover letter.
+While we prefer unpublished work, we will consider work that has been previously published as long as you let us know where it was published, and that publication allows for republishing.
+If you are submitting something that has been published elsewhere, please let us know when and where it was published in your submission form.

 How to Submit

 When we are open for submissions, they can be sent via Google Forms.
 For Hybrid work, choose whichever is most applicable.